quicwg/multipath/draft-ietf-quic-multipath.md

-Both endpoints, namely the client and the server, can initiate path closure, by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Destination Connection ID.
+Both endpoints, namely the client and the server, can initiate path closure, by sending a PATH_ABANDON frame (see {{path-abandon-frame}}) which requests the peer to stop sending packets with the corresponding Path Identifier.

 When sending or receiving a PATH_ABANDON frame, endpoints SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in
-{{Section 6.2 of QUIC-RECOVERY}} after the last packet was sent on the path, before sending the RETIRE_CONNECTION_ID frame for the corresponding Connection ID.
+{{Section 6.2 of QUIC-RECOVERY}} after the last packet was sent on the path, before sending the MP_RETIRE_CONNECTION_ID frame for all the corresponding Connection IDs used for this path.
 This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}
 to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
-The effect of receiving a RETIRE_CONNECTION_ID frame is specified in the next section.
+The effect of receiving a MP_RETIRE_CONNECTION_ID frame is specified in the next section.

 Usually, it is expected that the PATH_ABANDON frame is used by the client